MohitAswani/DataStructuresAndAlgorithms/8_Hashing/1_Intro_to_hashing.md

-Introduction of Hashing:
+## Introduction of Hashing:

-1)It is used to implement dictionaries/maps and sets.
+1) It is used to implement dictionaries/maps and sets.

-2)It does search, insert and delete operation in O(1) time which is much better than any other data structure.
+2) It does search, insert and delete operation in O(1) time which is much better than any other data structure.

-3)But for some operations it is very costly .Like for sorting or for finding keys just smaller than or just bigger takes a high cost.
+3) But for some operations it is very costly like for sorting or for finding keys just smaller than or just bigger takes a high cost.

-4)Not useful for:
+4) Not useful for:
     * Finding closest keys.
     * Sorted order .
     (For the above two operations we use AVL tree or red black tree)